joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-07-19-can-you-win-the-world-cup.md

 	\end{align}
 $$

-Plugging $c = 1-x-y$ into our CDF yields the win probability for round three:
+Plugging $c = 1-x-y$ into the CDF yields the win probability for round three:

 $$
 \begin{aligned}